google/dspl/docs/dspl2-spec.md

   "parentValue": "#country_group=eu"
 }
 ```
+*Note*: In the above example, `parentValue` is given by ID rather than as a DimensionValue object with `codeValue` of 'eu'.
+Processing software should behave the same with either form.

-A DimensionValue in an Observation can refer to a DimensionValue defined in its CategoricalDimension’s codeList by code:
+Similarly, a DimensionValue in an Observation can refer to a DimensionValue defined in its CategoricalDimension’s `codeList` by code:

 ```
 {